JimmyDuong00/docs.ottertech/content/02 Project Pool/Deploying an Active Directory Domain Controller.md

 We can confirm Active Directory has been installed if we go to 'Windows Administrative Tools' and see all the newly installed tools:

 ![[Pasted image 20240814142506.png]]

+# Summary
+We have now installed ADDS on the the server.